-When the FileMaker Server setting Use SSL for database connections is not selected, the connections that FileMaker Server uses to transmit data are not encrypted during transmission and data is transmitted over HTTP.
+When you do not have a custom SSL certificate, the connections that FileMaker Server uses to transmit data are not encrypted during transmission and data is transmitted over HTTP.

-- FileMaker clients see the interactive container data with minimal delay. - FileMaker Server caches the container field data to a cache folder on the server when a FileMaker Pro, FileMaker Go, or web client requests the data.
+- FileMaker clients see the interactive container data with minimal delay. - FileMaker Server caches the container field data to a cache folder on the server when a FileMaker Pro Advanced, FileMaker Go, or web client requests the data.
 The data may remain in the cache folder on the server for two hours, until FileMaker Server periodically empties the cache folder.
 The data is not cached locally on the client.